 To create a new Note via Quick Commands:

 - Open Quick Commands using F2/⌘ E (or the Tools menu).

 - Type the text of your Note directly in the Quick Commands interface; for example, in the video below, a new Note is added with the text “Add Notes quickly.”

 - Select “Create Note…” from the list of options shown.

 - The Notes panel will open automatically, displaying the newly created Note.

-When users type in Quick Commands, it will also search the content of Notes and display the relevant ones in a list of results – another great way to find results quickly.
+When users type in Quick Commands, it will also search Notes content and display the relevant ones in a list of results – another great way to find results quickly.